Stanford Events and Peak-Hour Trips

 - Offer receptions or optional activities before or after the official event start and end times to help stagger the volume of cars generated by your event.

-- Work with Parking & Transportation Services to explore alternative transportation or charter bus options.
+- Work with Stanford Transportation to explore alternative transportation or charter bus options.

 - Have event attendees pay their own parking fee rather than offer free parking at Stanford.
 Refer to the Galvez Lot Parking Guidelines (PDF) for details regarding payment options.